$2 Million Settlement for Plaintiff Injured when Rear-ended by Charter Bus

 The charter bus company settled the case for $2 million after an unsuccessful mediation, but before trial.
 "This case was like a giant puzzle.
 We tracked evidence down throughout the country to prove this case.
 Nothing was in one place where it was supposed to be," says John Page.
 "After a long battle we were able to resolve this case favorably for our client."

-Attorney John Page is dedicated to representing personal injury victims that are injured in tractor trailer, motorcycle, and car accidents.
+Page Law is dedicated to representing personal injury victims that are injured in tractor trailer, motorcycle, and car accidents.

 Page states, "We represent Plaintiff's living all over Missouri in serious injury and wrongful death cases.
 The majority of our serious injury and death cases are handled on a referral basis from other lawyers."